big-data-and-economics/big-data-class-materials/README.md

 To be eligible to resubmit to improve your grade, you must have submitted an initial version of the problem set on time.

 1. View my feedback on the `feedback` branch of your problem set repository.
-2. Fix your problem set answers and comment your code as needed.
+2. Fix your problem set answers and comment your code as needed to explain the change.
 Write "CORRECTED" in all caps next to any changes.
 3. Push changes to the `main` branch of your problem set repository.
 4. Navigate to the `Issues` tab of your problem set repository and create a new issue titled "Resubmission for Problem Set X".
 Briefly describe your changes in the body of the issue and tag my username, @kgcsport.
 5. **Deadline for resubmissions**: All resubmissions must be pushed within one week of the solutions being posted.